asotolongo/mv_stats/README.md

 mv_stats  extension
 ======================================

-The mv_stats extension a means for tracking some statistics of all materialized views in a database.
+The mv_stats extension is a means for tracking some statistics of all materialized views in a database.

 The extension  must be loaded using the the PostgreSQL's clause `CREATE EXTENSION`